-Income from operations as reflected in the accompanying statements of operations and changes in net assets is the performance indicator.
-Income from operations includes all changes in net deficit other than capital contributions.
+(Loss) income from operations as reflected in the accompanying statements of operations and changes in net assets is the performance indicator.
+(Loss) income from operations includes all changes in net deficit other than capital contributions.

 Tax-Exempt Status

 The Corporation is a California nonprofit public benefit tax-exempt corporation as described in Section 501(c)(3) of the Internal Revenue Code and has been granted tax-exempt status by the Internal Revenue Service and the California Franchise Tax Board.